Published Date: 03/13/20

 Lastly, parents may be excused from paying under 'frustration of purpose'.
 Frustration of purpose relates to the reasons parties entered into a contract and the ability of that contract to be upheld.
 The reason you entered into this contract was to obtain childcare but an unforeseen event (COVID-19) has undermined the daycare or preschool's ability to provide the primary service you agreed to.
 If your childcare provider is unable to reopen in a reasonable amount of time, you may be relieved from payment.

-Frustration of contract may come into play if your contract says that you pay for the spot, not for attendance.
+Frustration of purpose may come into play if your contract says that you pay for the spot, not for attendance.
 If your provider is open and you're able to legally attend, you will probably be required to pay.
 However, if your provider is closed or only serving essential employees, then attendance is irrelevant.

 All that said, daycare and preschool programs operate at extremely thin margins and most don’t have the ability to cover overhead costs, such as rent and insurance, if tuition isn’t coming in.
 Therefore, if they don’t receive any income during this time, there's a good chance they won't be able to reopen once the immediate danger has passed.
 The CARES Act is providing some support, but at this stage, it's not enough.
 If you have the ability to make a contribution to your provider at this time, please consider doing so.